brentlintner/linus/README.md

 ## Features

 * **You're the Navigator**: Linus acts as your pair programmer.
-He proposes a plan, but you give the final approval.
+He proposes a plan, you discuss it, then give the final approval.
 No code gets written without your say-so.
 * **Complete Project Context**: Reads your current codebase, directory structure, conversation history, and terminal logs to deeply understand every request.
 * **Native Terminal Experience**: Built from the ground up for the command line, with a focus on speed and a keyboard-driven workflow.
 * **Live Web Access**: Grounded with up-to-the-minute search results.
 Just paste a URL, and it will read the content.